How to automate Zendesk messaging: A guide to AI and beyond

 While automation brings big benefits, you might hit a few bumps along the way.
 Knowing what they are and how to deal with them can help you get through the process smoothly.

-- Customers having a bad time: An AI that feels like a robot, isn’t helpful, or gets stuck can really frustrate customers.
-You can avoid this by making the bot’s tone more conversational, setting up clear rules for when to pass the chat to a human, and making sure that handoff is smooth.
+Customers having a bad time: An AI that doesn't feel helpful or gets stuck can frustrate customers.
+You can avoid this by using Zendesk's mature bot tools, making the tone more conversational, and ensuring the handoff to a human is smooth.

-- Problems getting things connected: Getting your AI to work smoothly with your current Zendesk setup and other internal tools can sometimes be tricky.
-Look for platforms that connect well with lots of things and offer dedicated support to help you link everything up without a hitch.
+Problems getting things connected: Getting AI to work smoothly with your internal tools can sometimes be tricky.
+Stick with mature platforms like Zendesk that offer a robust marketplace and thousands of pre-built integrations to ensure things link up without a hitch.

-- Setting things up feels complicated: Setting up AI workflows can seem a bit overwhelming.
-Choosing a platform that’s easy to use and offers dedicated help when you’re getting started can make the setup process much simpler.
+Setting things up feels complicated: Setting up AI workflows can seem a bit overwhelming.
+Choosing a platform with a strong support ecosystem and clear documentation can make the setup process much simpler.

 Make your Zendesk messaging work smarter, not harder with eesel AI

-Ready to make your Zendesk messaging better with smart automation that understands your business and can grow with you? eesel AI connects smoothly with your current Zendesk setup to give you customizable, cost-effective, and intelligent automation that goes way beyond simple bots.
+Ready to make your Zendesk messaging better with smart automation that understands your business and can grow with you? eesel AI connects smoothly with your current Zendesk setup to give you customizable and intelligent automation that works within the Zendesk ecosystem.

 See how eesel AI can change your Zendesk messaging by checking out our website, looking at our Zendesk integration page, booking a demo, or starting a free trial today.